Hydroxocobalamin: Vitamin B_{12} deficiency

 Standard therapy for treatment of vitamin B_{12} deficiency has been intramuscular (IM) or intravenous (IV) injections of hydroxocobalamin (OHCbl), since the majority of cases are due to malabsorption by the enteral route (gut).
 It is used in pediatric patients with intrinsic cobalamin metabolic diseases, vitamin B_{12}-deficient patients with tobacco amblyopia due to cyanide poisoning, and patients with pernicious anemia who have optic neuropathy.

 In a newly diagnosed vitamin B_{12}-deficient patient, normally defined as when serum levels are less than 200 pg/ml, daily IM injections of hydroxocobalamin up to 1,000 μg (1 mg) per day are given to replenish the body's depleted cobalamin stores.
 In the presence of neurological symptoms, following daily treatment, injections up to weekly or biweekly are indicated for six months before initiating monthly IM injections.
 Once clinical improvement is confirmed, maintenance supplementation of B_{12} will generally be needed for life.

-Although less common in this form than cyanocobalamine and methylcobalamine, hydroxocobalamine is also available as pills for oral or sublingual administration.
-However, one study on the treatment of children with methylmalonic acidemia and homocystinuria found oral hydroxocobalamine at 1 mg daily to be ineffective in reducing levels of homocysteine.
+Although less common in this form than cyanocobalamin and methylcobalamin, hydroxocobalamin is also available as pills for oral or sublingual administration.
+However, one study on the treatment of children with methylmalonic acidemia and homocystinuria found oral hydroxocobalamin at 1 mg daily to be ineffective in reducing levels of homocysteine.
 In a trial on adult volunteers, this dose did not lead to a significant increase in serum vitamin B_{12} levels when given thrice daily for one week.
-In addition, once-daily administration of 1 mg oral hydroxocobalamine caused the studied children's levels of homocysteine to increase and their levels of methionine to decrease, while the reverse happened when hydroxocobalamine was given intramuscularly.
+In addition, once-daily administration of 1 mg oral hydroxocobalamin caused the studied children's levels of homocysteine to increase and their levels of methionine to decrease, while the reverse happened when hydroxocobalamin was given intramuscularly.